ROCm/AMDMIGraphX/README.md

 AMD MIGraphX is AMD's graph inference engine to accelerate model inference on AMD GPUs.
 AMD MIGraphX can be used by installing binaries directly or building from source code.

+In the following, instruction on how to build and install MIGraphX libs are described with Ubuntu as the OS. instructions for other Linux OSes will come later.
 Note that all the following instructions are based on that ROCm has been installed successfully.
 ROCm installation instructions are explained in the [ROCm installation guide](https://rocmdocs.amd.com/en/latest/Installation_Guide/Installation-Guide.html).

 ## Installing from binaries
-With ROCm installed correctly, MIGraphX binaries can be installed with the following command:
+With ROCm installed correctly, MIGraphX binaries can be installed on Ubuntu with the following command:
 ```
 sudo apt update && sudo apt install -y migraphx
 ```
-then the head files and libs are located at `/opt/rocm/include` and `/opt/rocm/lib`, respectively, which can be included and linked by adding the corresponding folders to the Makefile.
+then the header files and libs are installed under `/opt/rocm-<version>`, where `<version>` is the rocm versoin.

 ## Building from source

 There are two ways to build the MIGraphX sources.
-One is installing the dependencies, then using cmake to build the source.
-The other is using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild).
+One is using the ROCm build tool [rbuild](https://github.com/RadeonOpenCompute/rbuild) to install the dependencies and build the libs with just one command.
+The other is installing the dependencies, then using cmake to build the source.
 In the following, we will first list the dependencies required to build MIGraphX source code, then describe each of the two approaches.

-### List of dependencies
+### List of prerequisites
 The following is a list of dependencies required to build MIGraphX source.
-This list is also available in the requirement files `dev-requirements.txt` and `requirements.txt`.

 * [ROCm cmake modules](https://github.com/RadeonOpenCompute/rocm-cmake) **required**
 * [MIOpen](https://github.com/ROCmSoftwarePlatform/MIOpen) for running on the GPU